joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 <div>

-It isn’t necessary to understand the details of how the EncryptionKeyGenerator class works to use it in your application.
+It isn't necessary to understand the details of how the EncryptionKeyGenerator class works to use it in your application.
 If you are interested in the details of how the class generates an encryption key for a database, see [Understanding the EncryptionKeyGenerator class](WS495D91DF-659A-4a6f-8944-EA08072C2D4C.html).